-Changes in the organisation’s name give a fascinating insight into its changing role and changing society attitudes.
-The word ‘asylum’ came to have negative meanings and was dropped, the word ‘foundling’ came and went too and then in 1881, a site on the corner of Vale and Berry Streets in East Melbourne led to the ‘Berry Street Babies Home and Hospital’.
+Changes in our name gives insight into the evolving role of our organisation and the development of societal attitudes.
+The word ‘asylum’ came to have negative connotations and was dropped.
+The word ‘foundling’ came and went too.
+Then in 1881, a site on the corner of Vale and Berry Street in East Melbourne led to the Berry Street Babies Home and Hospital.

-The founder of Sutherland Homes, Selina Sutherland was known as ‘New Zealand's Florence Nightingale’ and in 1888 she became Victoria's first licensed ‘child rescuer'.
+The founder of Sutherland Homes, Selina Sutherland was known as ‘New Zealand's Florence Nightingale’ and in 1888 became Victoria's first licensed ‘child rescuer'.
 In 1909 Selina Sutherland founded the Sutherland Homes for Neglected Children.

 The following year, her dream of creating a permanent home for children was realised when another compassionate woman, Auguste Meglin donated her 40-acre property in Diamond Creek to Sutherland Homes.
 For nearly 90 years, Sutherland Homes was home to thousands of children.